llpeterson/scaling/mobile-ip.md

 application to periodically re-establish the TCP connection in case the client's IP address has changed.
-As strange as this sounds, if the application is HTTP-based (e.g., a web browser like Chrome or a streaming application like Netflix) then that exactly what happens.
-In other words, the strategy is for the application to work around situations where the user's IP address may have changed, instead of trying to maintain the appearence that it does not change.
+As strange as this sounds, if the application is HTTP-based (e.g., a web browser like Chrome or a streaming application like Netflix) then that is exactly what happens.
+In other words, the strategy is for the application to work around situations where the user's IP address may have changed, instead of trying to maintain the appearance that it does not change.

 While we are all familiar with endpoints that move, it is worth noting that routers can also move.
 This is certainly less common today than